-When use of the self-contained water system is desired, turn the "Water Pump" switch on.
+When use of the self-contained water system is desired, turn the Water Pump switch on.
 The "Pump On" light will illuminate when the pump switch is on and the system is operable.
 Water will be available as soon as a faucet is opened.

-Refer to "Water Pump" for additional information on the water pump and initial startup.
+Refer to the Water Pump information elsewhere in this section for additional information on the water pump and initial startup.

-(Some models may also have a pump switch in the water system compartment on the outside of the coach.)
+NOTE: Some models may be equipped with a Water Pump switch in the water service center on the outside of the coach or within the bathroom area for your convenience.